cBioPortal/cbioportal/CONTRIBUTING.md

 * Create a topic branch from where you want to base your work.
  * For bug fixes, this is usually the hotfix branch.
 For a new feature, this is usually the master branch.
 * Make commits in logical/cohesive units.
-* Make sure your commit messages are in the proper format.
+* Make sure your commit messages are in the proper format, ending in a Signed-off-by string.

 ````
     (1) Make the example in CONTRIBUTING imperative and concrete